-The best confetti fun cake recipe for any occasion.
+This is the best dairy-free and egg-free confetti fun cake for any occasion.

 Need more food allergy support?
 Check out our member group!

 Since our chocolate cake and vanilla cake recipes are big hits here at Milk Allergy Mom,

 I thought it would be fun to bring things up a notch.

 In other words, LET’S ADD CONFETTI!